joelbarton-io/JS225/studyGuide/pfa.md

 # Partial Function Application

-- a technique that involves producing a new function by applying some of the arguments of the original function.
+- a technique that involves producing a new function by applying some of the arguments of the original function and always involves a **reduction** in the number of arguments (arity) you have to provide

-## Core Principles
+## Core Principles (at LS)

 1. **Structure**: commonly uses (3) functions: **generator**, **applicator**, and **primary**.
    - **generator**: Receives some of primary’s arguments and returns the applicator function.